Bain family murders: Privy Council

-In March 2007, Bain's legal team, including Karam, travelled to London to lay out nine arguments before the Privy Council as to why his convictions should be quashed.
+In March 2007, David's legal team, including Karam, travelled to London to lay out nine arguments before the Privy Council as to why his convictions should be quashed.
 Two of the nine points concerned Robin's mental state and possible motive including the possibility that he was "facing the public revelation of very serious sex offences against his teenage daughter".
 The other seven points concerned questions about particular pieces of evidence.
-The Privy Council said there was considerable doubt that Bain would have been convicted if evidence discovered post-trial had been put to the jury.
+The Privy Council said there was considerable doubt that David would have been convicted if evidence discovered post-trial had been put to the jury.

 The Privy Council concluded that: "In the opinion of the board, the fresh evidence adduced in relation to the nine points ... taken together, compels the conclusion that a substantial miscarriage of justice has actually occurred in this case."
 The Privy Council quashed Bain's convictions and ordered a retrial, but noted that he should remain in custody in the meantime.

-On 15 May 2007, Bain was granted bail by the High Court in Christchurch.
+On 15 May 2007, David was granted bail by the High Court in Christchurch.
 Justice Fogarty said that under New Zealand law, there was no reason for continued detention and he was bailed to the home of his longtime supporter Karam.
 Altogether, he served almost thirteen years of a life sentence with a minimum sixteen-year non-parole period.

 Retrial

-The retrial took place at the Christchurch High Court, with the jury sworn in on 6 March 2009, and Bain pleaded not guilty to the five murder charges.
-The defence argued that Robin committed the murders and then committed suicide because he was having an incestuous relationship with daughter, Laniet, which was about to become public.
-The trial lasted about three months and the jury took less than a day to find Bain not guilty on all five charges.
+The retrial took place at the Christchurch High Court, with the jury sworn in on 6 March 2009, and David pleaded not guilty to the five murder charges.
+The defence introduced documented evidence about Robin Bain's state of mind and argued that he committed the murders and then committed suicide because he was having an incestuous relationship with daughter, Laniet, which was about to become public.
+The trial lasted about three months and the jury took less than a day to find David not guilty on all five charges.

-Some commentators questioned the behaviour of jurors who hugged Bain and attended a "victory party" after the verdict.
-Chris Gallavin, a senior law lecturer at Canterbury University, said, "While this is unusual behaviour, the whole case is an unusual case."

 After the retrial, New Zealand's Chief Coroner consulted with the local coroner and others to decide whether to conduct inquests into the deaths, as the verdict implied the death certificates may not be accurate.
-However no inquests were held; a Law Society spokesman pointed out that even if the coroner's findings disagreed with the retrial verdict, this could not lead to any further legal action against Bain.
+However no inquests were held; a Law Society spokesman pointed out that even if the coroner's findings disagreed with the retrial verdict, this could not lead to any further legal action against David.